As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 My thinking about this comes down to the following:

-1. Many so-called ‘progressive’ commentators have spawned social activity where for example, they consider the female boss of low-paid female workers have more in common than the low-paid female workers and the low-paid male workers in the same workplace.
+1. Many so-called ‘progressive’ commentators have spawned social activity where for example, they consider the female boss of low-paid female workers has more in common than the low-paid female workers and the low-paid male workers in the same workplace.

-2. Many so-called ‘progressive’ politicians believe that they have to conduct economic policy to, first of all, appease ‘capital’ which then little scope to advance the interests of the broader masses.
+2. Many so-called ‘progressive’ politicians believe that they have to conduct economic policy to, first of all, appease ‘capital’ which then provides little scope to advance the interests of the broader masses.

 3. Many so-called ‘progressives’ argue that economic class distinctions or “left and right” categorisations are no longer relevant and that it is better to study society from the perspective of gender or race or something else (identities).